 The value of public relations (PR) has been further emphasised by the breaking news from Facebook regarding business pages.
 Only days after posting part 1 of our New Year resolutions blog, the social media giant announced that it will be demoting posts by businesses, brands and media to make them less prominent.
 Whilst the full details of how the changes will be implemented have not been revealed, Facebook has stated the platform will return to a more personable service which prioritises conversations taking place between friends and family.

 Here at Shrewdd, we have extensive experience delivering successful multi-channel marketing campaigns for clients operating in a range of industries.
-Head over to our services pages to see what we can offer your business and don’t forget to follow us on social media, and keep up to date with Shrewdd news!
+Head over to our services pages to see what we can offer your business and don’t forget to follow us on social media!